takitakitanana/fuzzmask/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

+For more details on contributing, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.